Helioborba/old-shop/README.md

 # Customer Web Shop

-Just a Project for now...
+Project for a full designed working shop, using NODE with MySql and EJS.